-Meetings are held monthly on weekday evenings between 7 and 9 pm in Perkins-Rubinstein 349.
+Meetings are typically held monthly on weekday evenings between 7 and 9 pm in the Perkins Library.
 The meetings are fairly informal and welcome a mix of undergraduates, grad students, and faculty.
 Attendance at one meeting does not commit you to attend others.
 The Working Group will provide dinner from local restaurants and a selection of beverages at each meeting.

 Some of the questions that interest the working group include: